Serax Addiction: Side Effects, Detox, Withdrawal, and Treatment

 Medical providers never recommend quitting benzos cold turkey.
 If you abruptly stop taking Serax after misusing it for a time, you are much more likely to experience severe and longer-lasting withdrawal symptoms than you would if you taper off of it under the direction and supervision of a doctor.

 Instead of trying to quit Serax cold turkey, you are much more likely to be successful with a medical detox program.
-Medical detox for Serax addiction provides medication assisted treatment and clinical care to treat the physical and psychological symptoms of withdrawal.
-This helps prevent discomfort during withdrawal and drastically reduces the risk of relapse and overdose.
+Medical detox for Serax addiction provides medication-assisted treatment and clinical care to treat the physical and psychological symptoms of withdrawal.
+A Serax detox program will also help prevent discomfort during withdrawal and drastically reduces the risk of relapse and overdose.

 Serax withdrawal symptoms typically begin to appear about one to two days after the last dose and can continue for two to four weeks after you initially stop using it.